benjdod/designpatterns/factory/bagofcats/README.md

 *Points of Focus: static vs. nonstatic methods and variables, private constructors*

-In this example, let's assume, for the sake of argument, that we have a single bag of cats, to which we can add cats, remove cats, and shake the bag.
+You've heard of letting the cat out of the bag, but we're gonna put them into the bag.
+Ha... ha...<br> In this example, let's assume, for the sake of argument, that we have a single bag of cats, to which we can add cats, remove cats, and shake the bag.

 ### `Cat` (interface):
 The cat interface specifies a single void method `meow()`.
 In each implementation, this method should print the cat's meow to the console.